codeurjc/poc-full-text-search/README.md

 node server.js
 ```

-> When starting the server the DB will be completely cleaned-up and sample data will be automatically inserted in the tables (see files inside folder `sample-data`).
+> When starting the server the DB will be completely cleaned-up and sample data will be automatically inserted in the table (see files inside folder `sample-data`).

 ### 3. Consume Postman collection REST API methods

 #### Event API
 - Create a new Event
+- Create a new Event (Chinese)
 - Get multiple Events
 - Get one Event
 - Update Event